osolliec/o-gameshells/README.md

 - Use SVG that I find on the internet / ask a designer to draw the shells, in a company I would definitely ask for a designer's shell :-).
 - Spend some time to use a design system for the rest of the app.
 Something like [Mantine](https://mantine.dev/) has caught my eye recently.
+- Make it responsive, probably !
+I only tested this on a Desktop computer :-).

 ## More tests.

 I would add more tests.
 Some E2E tests with [Cypress](https://www.cypress.io/) could be added, too.

+## Github pages.

+I would host a compiled version of the app, for easy testing online in a github page.

 # Disclaimer

 - I developed the app on Windows (on my personal computer).
 Apologies in advance if you encounter CRLF issues while checking out the app.
 - I only tested the app on Chrome.
 I think it should be fine on Edge and Firefox though, I don't know about Safari!
+- I am new at Keyframes and CSS animation in general but I thought it could apply here, so I am happy to have used it.